sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

   Once the AE is installed the camera gimbal should be able to freely move inside the foam cutout, so that it is only attached by the enclosures damping ball system and does not touch anywhere else.
   This should then provide the camera with enough vibration damping in flight.

-Carefully position the gimbal so that the camera is facing forwards and that it fits through the foam cutout in the fuselage.
+Carefully position the gimbal so that the camera is facing forwards and inline with the gimbal Servo so that it fits through the foam cutout in the fuselage.

 Slowly and carefully insert the Avionics Enclosure into the fuselage, and guide the camera gimbal out through the bottom of the fuselage at the same time.
 Carefully use the M4 20mm screw to attach the Rear Mount and the 28mm screw to attach the front mount to the fuselage